-Excavating.
 The excavating and embankments from the junction of the Launceston and Western Railway to Clarendon are about finished grading, and ready for ballasting.
 From this to the road crossing at Snake Banks a few men are at work.
 From the crossing at Snake Banks to Willis's Corners the whole of the Line is nearly all graded.
 From the Corners several cuttings are in progress for the next two miles.
 There is then nothing done till arriving at the Elizabeth River, where a cutting on the north side and a bank on the south side are in progress.
 For the next half-mile nothing is done.
 The grading is then done as far as the Macquarie River.
 From thence to Mona Vale the Line generally is in full work.
 From the Lagoon towards Tunbridge, for two miles, the road is graded.
 From the end of this to Tunbridge men are at work.
 The cuttings and embankments are about three-parts done to the Bridge.
 From this the Line is graded to Antill Ponds.
-From thence to about a mile east of the main road towards York Plains the work is progressing,-a large number of men being at work.
-There is then nothing done till around of the tunnel the cuttings and banks for $\frac{2}{3}$ of a mile are in active progress.
-There is then nothing done till along are at work: some finished, some at work.
-The next 12 miles the cuttings and banks are all finished except three cuttings: these are left for ballest.
-From the end of this to the banks of the Jordan the works are in active progress.-a large number of men being at work.
-There is nothing then done for half a mile over the bridge at Bridgewater, where the works again commence ; and no active progress to the Risdon Road.
+From thence to about a mile east of the main road towards York Pains the work is progressing,-a large number of men being at work.
+There is then nothing done till you get to the Flat-top Tunnel, where the cutting at the north end is actively at work.
+At the south of the tunnel the cuttings and banks for $\frac{3}{4}$ of a mile are in active progress.
+There is then nothing done till the cutting at the south of Jerusalem, from whence for the next five miles the cuttings and banks are all finished except three cuttings: these are left for ballast.
+From the end of this to the banks of the Jordan the works are in active progress,-a large number of men being at work.
+There is nothing then done for half a mile over the bridge at Bridgewater, where the works again commence; and no active progress to the Risdon Road.
 From thence into Hobart Town the grading is finished.